 In 2002, the college doubled the size of its academic buildings with the opening of the Advanced Technology Education Center (ATEC).
 Later that year, Henszey's Bridge-an 1869 wrought-iron structure listed in the National Historic Register-was restored and placed in the center of the campus.
-The Charles "T" Jones Leadership Library opened its doors in October 2002.
-In addition to serving Central Penn's academic needs, it houses a collection of personal development and leadership materials from many of the country's top motivational speakers and authors.
+The Charles "T" Jones Leadership Library opened its doors in October 2002 to serve Central Penn's academic needs.

 In 2004, Central Penn College began offering online courses at the Lancaster Center-its first additional location-to serve adult students enrolled in associate and bachelor's degree completion programs in a variety of majors.
 In 2005, Central Penn was granted permission from the Middle States Commission and the Pennsylvania Department of Education to begin offering two online bachelor's degree programs.
-Today, Central Penn's online offerings include 13 online degree programs and three hybrid degree programs provided through a blend of in-person and online instruction.
+Today, Central Penn's online offerings include 13 online degree programs and one blended degree program provided through a blend of in-person and online instruction.